Pingbacks let you know when another blog links to one of your posts. This guide will explain pingbacks and how to control pingbacks on your website.

 - One of your readers, who also has a website, really liked your “Great Post” and wanted to write their own post and link back to “Great Post.”

-- You get a notification when they place a link to “Great Post” on their website.
+- You get notified when they place a link to “Great Post” on their website.

 - This notification is the “pingback.”
-The pingback tells you and other website visitors: “Hey!
-Someone put a link to your post on their website”.
+The pingback tells you and other website visitors that someone put a link to your post on their website.

-You can also disable pingbacks on individual posts by checking under Discussion in the post’s settings.
+You can also disable pingbacks on individual posts in the post’s Discussion settings:

 Usually, when you create a link, the entire URL including